General Emergency Response Guidelines

 In the case of a medical emergency stay with the patient IF it is possible to send someone else to call (9)911.
 Provide all the requested information and do not hang up until instructed to do so by the dispatcher.
 First-aid kits are located at the Receptionist’s desk, in the Staff Lounge, and in the Library.

 For fire, smoke, explosions, large spills of toxic chemicals, strong irritating odors or gases, pull the nearest fire alarm and evacuate the building immediately.
 This alerts the Fire Department.
-Report all necessary information to the President’s Office (x2436 or x2434), Director of Facilities and Safety (x2391), or to the Keene Fire Department Incident Commander as soon as possible.
+Report all necessary information to the Provost’s office (x2150 or x2444), or to the Facilities Manager (x2363), or to the Keene Fire Department Incident Commander onsite quickly.

 All alarms are real.
 When the evacuation alarm sounds, leave the building immediately.